Hassen-MARGI/NLP-course-recommendation/README.md

    Utilize `ffmpeg` or a similar tool to process the course videos and extract relevant information.
 This step is crucial for obtaining textual data from video content.
 ![speech2text.png](github%2Fspeech2text.png)
 3. **Structured Format:**
-   Convert the obtained data into a structured format, such as a database or a CSV file.
-Each course should have attributes like course name, author, description, price, requirements, etc.
+   Convert the obtained data into a structured format (CSV file).

 ## Data Cleaning